saulvaldelvira/matrix/README.md

 ## The matrix, in your terminal
-A console aplication to render a rainfall of characters, just like in the movie. <br>
+A console aplication to render a rainfall of characters, like in the movie.<br>

 ![screencast](https://img.saulv.es/matrix.gif)

-## Features
-- Supports unicode<br>
+- Supports unicode <br>
-- Simple.
-Only uses ANSI escapes, no need for third-party libraries. <br>
+- Only uses ANSI escapes, no external dependencies <br>
-- Flexible.
-The screen can be resized, and the character set is customizable. <br>

 ## Arguments
 - `--ascii`: use ascii characters only. <br>